ZincFive: History

-Joining with EnSite Power and Combined Operations

-EnSite Power was formed near Portland, OR in 2015.
-PowerGenix merged with EnSite Power in 2016, creating ZincFive.
-ZincFive has raised over $78M from a number of venture capital firms, including 40 North Ventures, DBL Partners, and OGCI Climate Investments.
+ZincFive was created in 2016 when Ensite Power (formed near Portland in 2015) merged with PowerGenix (formed near San Diego in 2003).
+The combined entity has raised over $144M from a number of venture capital firms, including Helios Climate Ventures, Standard Investments, Senator Investment Group, and OGCI Climate Investments.

 Since 2016 ZincFive has developed products based upon its nickel-zinc battery technology for data centers, transportation control, and industrial engine starting.
 Products traditionally developed for these markets are based on lead-acid or lithium ion technology; batteries based upon nickel-zinc technology potentially have improved performance with a lower environmental impact.